RRIF vs Annuity:

 2. Protection against non-payment - Since annuities are insurance products, the assets held by the provider ensures that there is little risk of non-payment.

 3. Insurance - All annuity companies in Canada protect annuitants up to an income of $2000 a month if the insurance company is unable to pay.
+(Update: As of May 25, 2024, Assuris you will retain up to $5,000/month or 90% of your promised monthly income benefit, whichever is higher.)
 Therefore, the safety of your contribution and subsequent payment is assured whether the economic conditions are favorable or otherwise.

 4. Annuities also come with better returns even when the rates of interest are falling.
 In fact, life annuities issued by life insurance companies are more stable which means that they are a great form of safety net.